csc-171/Spring-2017-Syllabus/README.md

 The website for the course is the GitHub organization [https://github.com/csc-171](https://github.com/csc-171).
 The labs and homework assignments will be posted on GitHub as well as other resources and materials.

-* __Text.__ Objects First with Java, A Practical Introduction Using BlueJ, David J. Barnes and Michael Kölling, Sixth Edition. [https://www.vitalsource.com/referral?term=9780134478449](link to online book)
+* __Text.__ Objects First with Java, A Practical Introduction Using BlueJ, David J. Barnes and Michael Kölling, Sixth Edition.
+Link to book: [https://www.vitalsource.com/referral?term=9780134478449](https://www.vitalsource.com/referral?term=9780134478449)

 ## Assessment